wuudgh/boolean-uk-api-create-with-express/README.md

 2. Clone the forked repository onto your local machines
 3. In the root directory, type `npm install`, which installs dependencies for the project

-You have some additional steps to do to setup this exercise:
+You have some additional setup steps for this one:

 4. In ElephantSQL, create a new instance